rranelli/rranelli.github.io/_posts/12-09-2015-tech-talk-ruby-concurrency.md

 <span class="underline"><p hidden>excerpt-separator<p hidden></span>

-In this video I talk about what Ruby has in the box for concurrent programming, and share some of my ~~pain~~ experience in the subject.
+In this video I talk about what Ruby has in the box for concurrent programming, and share some of my experience in the subject.
 Enjoy my awkwardness:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/jd1FpNSwV6c" frameborder="0" allowfullscreen></iframe>